Story, Myth, Metaphor, and Archetype – with Selected Resources

 Soon I was learning from Clare Danielsson, John Nolte, Ann Hale, and Donna Little how to use action methods for groups to tell personal and collective stories through psychodrama, sociometry, and sociodrama; immersing myself in core shamanic training with Michael Harner and Sandra Ingerman; and actively participating in Jean Houston’s Mystery School, including her Grail Study Trip to England, Wales, and Scotland in 2000.

-When I moved to Edinburgh in 2001, I heard and read stories about and told by the Travellers; reflected on ‘spiritual allies’ in stories gathered by Scottish ethnologists; engaged with numerous Celtic myths; enjoyed the music and exchanges at folk sessions; and quickly met Gordon Strachan and his cohort of ‘kindred spirits’, who took delight in jointly ‘seeking’ the Grail and the esoteric wisdom it embodied.
+When I moved to Edinburgh in 2001, I heard and read stories about and told by the Travellers; reflected on ‘spiritual allies’ in stories gathered by Scottish ethnologists; engaged with numerous Celtic myths, especially about the Celtic Otherworld; enjoyed the music and exchanges at folk sessions; and quickly met Gordon Strachan and his cohort of ‘kindred spirits’, who took delight in jointly ‘seeking’ the Grail and the esoteric wisdom it embodied.

 Over the years, these ‘kindred spirits’ met regularly at Gordon’s Open Studies classes, pub sessions after class, and on special occasions.
 When the courses ended, we became Grail Questers – meeting monthly and continuing our journey of adventure to learn more about Merlin and Jesus, sacred geometry, sacred sites, the Knights Templar, and related esoteric topics.
 We even took field trips to particular areas in Scotland.

-I want to acknowledge several women with important story-telling abilities and have included their websites under SELECTED RESOURCES to enable you to browse their work and read what you wish.
+I want to acknowledge several women with important story-telling abilities, and I have included their websites under SELECTED RESOURCES to enable you to browse their work and read what you wish.
 HJ Blenkinsop, who designed my website, is an author of magical books that are creative and empowering for girls.
-Alex Mayer is a writer and journalist, whose way with words is powerfully touching.

 Finally, Magdalene Sacranie, a friend and colleague on the Compassion UK Team, which is connected to the Charter for Compassion, lived in Africa for a time and has published a re-telling of African Dreamtime Tales.
 It’s a charming book well worth reading.